-An exception to this procedure may occur if the student has an excused absence from the exam for the purpose of meeting other educational requirements, such as giving a presentation at a national meeting.
-In order for a student to receive an excused absence from an exam, the individual must:

-- Receive Program Director (or designee) approval for making a submission to present at a meeting - Provide documentation of acceptance of the submission to the Program Director (or designee)

-• Keep the appropriate faculty member (course coordinator) informed throughout the process
+- 1. If the student has an excused absence from the exam for the purpose of meeting other educational requirements, such as giving a presentation at a national meeting.
+In order for a student to receive an excused absence from an exam, the individual must: - Receive Program Director (or designee) approval for making a submission to present at a meeting; - Provide documentation of acceptance of the submission to the Program Director (or designee); and - Keep the appropriate faculty member (course coordinator) informed throughout the process.
 In this case, the timing and content of the exam will be at the discretion of the course coordinator.